souravcipher/souravcipher.github.io/_pages/about.md

 ---

 I'm a seasoned open source program manager, maintainer, and a backpacker.
-I work at [Open Source Collective](https://www.oscollective.org) these days.
+I work at [Open Source Collective (OSC)](https://www.oscollective.org) these days.